Corner Brook Seed Library

 What is the seed library?

-The seed library is a new partnership between the Western Environment Centre and the Corner Brook Public Library.
+The seed library is a partnership between the Western Environment Centre and the Corner Brook Public Library that was launched in April 2025.

-Various kinds of vegetable and fruit seeds will be available, with an emphasis on organic, local and heirloom seeds.
+Various kinds of vegetable and fruit seeds are available, with an emphasis on organic, local and heirloom seeds.
 The limit is 10 packs of seeds per person.
 Patrons must also hold a valid library card.

 How can I pick up seeds?